jdtsmith/indent-bars/README.md

 - `indent-bars-no-descend-list`: Whether to inhibit increasing depth inside of lists.

 ## Character-based bars and terminal

+Custom variables affecting character-based bar display, e.g. in the terminal:

 - `indent-bars-prefer-character`: Use *characters* to display the vertical bar instead of stipples.
 This occurs automatically on non-graphical displays (terminals), but this variable can be used to always prefer character-based display.
 - `indent-bars-no-stipple-char`: The character to use when stipples are unavailable or disabled.
 Defaults to the vertical box character `│`.
 Other good options include `┃`, `┋`, and `║`.
 - `indent-bars-no-stipple-char-font-weight`: Optional font weight to use for the face displaying the no-stipple character.
 - `indent-bars-unspecified-bg|fg-color`: Colors to use for the frame background and default foreground when they are unspecified (e.g. in terminals).
 If you intend to use `indent-bars` in the terminal, set to the terminal background/foreground colors you use.

 ## Treesitter

+Main treesitter configuration variables:

 - `indent-bars-treesit-support`: Whether to use tree-sitter (if available) to help determine appropriate bar depth.
-- `indent-bars-treesit-scope`: A mapping of language to tree-sitter scope node types, for local scope highlight.
+- `indent-bars-treesit-scope`: A mapping of language to tree-sitter scope node types, for local scope highlight (_scope focus_).
 - `indent-bars-treesit-scope-min-lines`: The minimum number of lines a scope node must occupy to be considered a valid scope.
 - `indent-bars-treesit-wrap`: A mapping of language to tree-sitter wrap types, to avoid adding extra bars e.g. in wrapped function arguments.
 Note that this is considered only after the `no-descend` options above.
 - `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types inside of which inhibit styling blank lines at, like "module".
 - `indent-bars-treesit-update-delay`: Delay in seconds for updating the treesitter scope highlight.

 ### Tree-sitter _out-of-scope_ alternate styling variables

+Out of scope style variables:

-If tree-sitter scope is active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ text.
+If tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ text.
 You can separately configure the appearance of the _out-of-scope_ bars — bars outside the custom tree-sitter scope.
 To do so a parallel set of custom variables with `indent-bars-ts-` prefixes is used.
 These variables can be set similarly to their in-scop counterparts to _fully_ configure out-of-scope bar appearance, including depth highlighting.
 Note that scope highlighting is completely independent of depth highlighting.

 The `ts` parallel variables for out-of-scope styling are: